-Business, national and multinational, has an enormous role to play in southern Africa's development and poverty reduction.
+Business, national and multinational, has an enormous role to play in Southern Africa's development and poverty reduction.

 ACTSA calls for companies to be transparent, accountable and to exercise their power and wealth in ways which reduce poverty, inequality and discrimination, and promote rights and development.

-We also want British companies to support the development of southern Africa by stocking, promoting and selling fairly traded goods.
-Ask your local supermarket to sell fair trade goods from southern Africa.
+We also want British companies to support the development of Southern Africa by stocking, promoting and selling fairly traded goods.
+Ask your local supermarket to sell fair trade goods from Southern Africa.

-Justice for South African Gold Miners
+Justice for Southern African Gold Miners

 Under apartheid, hundreds of thousands of miners worked underground in appalling conditions, digging for gold.
 Production levels were high, and profits were prioritised over the safety of its workers.
 Black miners undertook the dustiest jobs, and protective measures were often not provided.
 Now thousands of ex gold miners are suffering with silicosis.